 - Severe depression in patients who can’t take antidepressants.

-- Severe mania that does not respond to medication.
+- Severe mania that does not respond to medicine.
 Symptoms of severe mania may include agitation, confusion, hallucinations, or delusions.

-- Schizophrenia that does not respond to medication.
+- Schizophrenia that does not respond to medicine.

 - Pace yourself.